pyrossh/rust-embed/readme.md

 #[folder = "examples/public/"]
 struct Asset;
 ```
-This macro add a single static method `get` to your type.
+This macro adds a single static method `get` to your type.
 This method allows you to get your assets from the fs during dev and from the binary during release.
-It takes the file path as string and returns an an optional vector of u8.
+It takes the file path as string and returns an optional vector of u8.
 ```rust
 pub fn get(file_path: &str) -> Option<Vec<u8>>
 ```